tiy-sat/summer16-6.3-photo-pagination/README.md

   [x] - have left and right arrows in structure
   [x] - position left and right arrows accordingly
-  [x] - pass prop reference to child of current album data [] - set initial state to track current photo index with modal component [] - handle click for both arrows to increment or decrement
+  [x] - pass prop reference to child of current album data [x] - set initial state to track current photo index with modal component [x] - use index number from state to set src/alt based on current photo [] - handle click for both arrows to increment or decrement [] - pass reference of index number to modal component for thumbnail click

 ## Development
   - `$ npm install webpack -g`